kabirbaidhya/angular-webpack-es6/README.md

 A simple and lightweight starter project for Angular 1.5.x with ES6 & Webpack.

 ## TODOs for the TodoApp
- * Cancel Edit on Esc Key.
- * Cancel Edit on click anywhere else than the textbox.
  * Don't update if nothing has changed
  * Filter Completed/Pending items
  * Have a good Design